pedromxavier/WiSARD.jl/README.md

 </div>

 ## Introduction
-WiSARD.jl is a Julia Package that implements a Weightless Neural Network (WNN) Model.
+WiSARD.jl is a Julia Package that implements the WiSARD Weightless Neural Network (WNN) Model.

 ## Getting Started